mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 Let's add a new job to create and publish a docker image for our project.

 To build our docker image we need a docker engine.
-We can use
+We can use the command

 ```yml
 - setup_remote_docker
 ```

-command to tell circleci to create a remote docker engine for us and the container for the job will be configured to use it.
+to tell circleci to create a remote docker engine for us and the container for the job will be configured to use it.

 After that, we need to install the docker client to be able to build and push docker images.
-Lets add the following step to our job to install the docker client
+Let's add the following step to our job to install the docker client

 ```yml